adityaranjan858/namaste_react/chapter-13 Time for Test/Chapter13.md

 package.json like “watch-test”:”jest --watch” .
 Now we
 can simple run npm run watch-test.

+When multiple components work together this is known as Integration Testing.

 Let’s write the test case for the Search component.
 It should show the card in the body when we search some restaurant